 Why then not learning the shortcuts while you work without upfront preparation?

-I think that the way to go is the middle and the process can be split in two steps:
+I think that the way to go is somewhere in between and the process can be split into two steps:

 - Learn what are the ReSharper features and the most important shortcuts

 Would you like 6 FREE MONTHS of a ReSharper Subscription?
 Join the Productive C# Annual Membership now.